norihiro/obs-face-tracker/doc/properties-ptz.md

 Set `-1` to disable.
 The default is `-1`.

 Please be careful to use this option as the PTZ camera might change not only pan, tilt, and zoom but also other settings such as focus, and white balance shutter speed.

+### Timeout until zoom-out
+Zoom-out if the face is lost and specified time has passed.
+Set `0` to disable.

 ## Output
 This property group configure how to connect to the PTZ camera.